shawnpaps/personal-brand-portfolio/copilot_rewrite_instructions.md

     -   IGNITE --- entry-level offer for quick creative wins.\
     -   FLOW --- flagship creative storytelling experience.\
     -   REACTOR --- high-end system and creative tech projects.\
-    -   A La Carte --- flexible photography, audio, and tech services."
+    -   A La Carte --- flexible photography, video, and tech services."

 Use engaging copy for each tier that communicates **impact and vibe**, not just deliverables.